Ecuador, a marvelous place full of new adventure. This week I took on something I have always wanted to try…surfing.

 Have you ever feel that way?

 This week I took the plunge and learned.
+I found a company that ran a kids surf camp in San Diego so I asked if they had any other surf camps aimed at adults.
+They said yes so I got myself booked in for a few days of lessons!
 As we started learning surfing 101, I learned some girls had more experience than me and some on my level.
 I had to remind myself just like I do in anything that we are on all different levels and it is okay to not be the best all the time.

 My trainer for the week spoke very little English so we had to learn to speak through hand motions and little words, which made learning even more fun.